 LEG523: Law of Data Security and Investigations

-New as of Summer 2013: Legal tips on confiscating and interrogating mobile devices.
+* New legal tips on confiscating and interrogating mobile devices.

-New law on privacy, e-discovery, and data security is creating an urgent need for professionals who can bridge the gap between the legal department and the IT department.
-The needed professional training is uniquely available in SANS' LEG523 series of courses, including skills in the analysis and use of contracts, policies, and records management procedures.
+New law on privacy, e-discovery and data security is creating an urgent need for professionals who can bridge the gap between the legal department and the IT department.
+SANS LEG523 provides this unique professional training, including skills in the analysis and use of contracts, policies and records management procedures.

-This course covers the law of business, contracts, fraud, crime, IT security, IT liability and IT policy - all with a focus on electronically stored and transmitted records.
-The course also teaches investigators how to prepare credible, defensible reports, whether for cyber, forensics, incident response, human resources or other investigations.
+This course covers the law of business, contracts, fraud, crime IT security, liability and policy - all with a focus on electronically stored and transmitted records.
+It also teaches investigators how to prepare credible, defensible reports, whether for cyber crimes, forensics, incident response, human resource issues or other investigations.

-Recent updates to the courses address hot topics such as risk, investigations and business records retention connected with cloud computing and social networks like Facebook and Twitter.
-Updates also teach students how to analyze and respond to the risks and opportunities surrounding OSINT (open source intelligence gathering).
+Recent updates to the course address hot topics such as legal tips on confiscating and interrogating mobile devices, the retention of business records connected with cloud computing and social networks like Facebook and Twitter, and analysis and response to the risks and opportunities surrounding open-source intelligence gathering.

-This course adopts an increasingly global perspective.
-Non-US professionals attend the Legal-523 course because there is no training like it anywhere else in the world.
-A lawyer from a European police agency recently attended and expressed high praise for the course when it was over.
-Another lawyer -- from the national tax authority in an African country -- sought out the course because electronic filings, evidence and investigations have become so important to her work.
-Students like this European lawyer and this African lawyer help the instructor, US attorney Benjamin Wright, improve the course and include more non-US content as he constantly revises it.
+Over the years this course has adopted an increasingly global perspective.
+Non-US professionals attend LEG523 because there is no training like it anywhere else in the world.
+For example, a lawyer from the national tax authority in an African country took the course because electronic filings, evidence and investigations have become so important to her work.
+International students help the instructor, U.S. attorney Benjamin Wright, constantly revise the course and include more content that crosses borders.

 |LEG523.1: Fundamentals of IT Security Law and Policy|